 I spent the 2016-17 academic year as a research trainee at the Carnegie Institution of Washington's Department of Terrestrial Magnetism (DTM) in Washington, D.C., under the mentorship of Drs.
 Alycia Weinberger and Alan Boss.
-During my time at DTM, I performed data analysis of an unusually warm, dusty debris disk surrounding a binary star system using the SOFIA airborne observatory (Thompson et al. in prep) in addition to helping with the photometric calibrations for the Carnegie Astrometric Planet Search program, which will find exoplanets, brown dwarfs and stellar companions.
+During my time at DTM, I performed data analysis of an unusually warm, dusty debris disk surrounding a binary star system using the SOFIA airborne observatory (Thompson et al. 2019 submitted) in addition to helping with the photometric calibrations for the Carnegie Astrometric Planet Search program, which will find exoplanets, brown dwarfs and stellar companions.

 While at Princeton, I conducted several independent research projects during my junior and senior years related to exoplanets, including a preliminary study of the distribution and demographics of exoplanets found in binary star systems for those stars analyzed by NASA’s Kepler satellite.
 For my senior thesis research, I worked with Professor David Spergel on a project that developed an original approximate model to aid in the astrometric detection and characterization of multiple exoplanet systems.